PyData Berlin 2025

 My long‑term goal is to master the hybrid role of “Marketing Scientist” blending statistical rigor with business storytelling.
 If you like statistics, bayesian models, data‑driven decisions, as well open‑source cameo, then let’s connect.

 Christoph Scheuch is an independent data science and business intelligence expert, currently serving as an external lecturer at Humboldt University of Berlin and as a summer school instructor at the Barcelona School of Economics.
-He is the co-creator and maintainer of the Tidy Finance project, an open-source initiative promoting transparent and reproducible research in financial economics.
+He is the co-creator and maintainer of the Tidy Finance project, an open-source initiative promoting transparent and reproducible research in financial economics, and the EconDataverse, a universe of open-source packages to work seamlessly with economic data in R and Python.

 Previously, Christoph held leadership roles at the social trading platform wikifolio.com, including Head of Artificial Intelligence, Director of Product, and Head of BI & Data Science.
 He has also lectured at the Vienna University of Economics and Business, where he earned his PhD in Finance through the Vienna Graduate School of Finance.